FarisAlNatsheh/faltio/README.md

 ## 🧪 Intended Use

 This project was built as a **developer convenience tool** for internal use, experimentation, and iterative testing.
-Faltio is **NOT** a production-ready tool.
+Faltio is **NOT** a production-ready tool yet.

+This tool currently only deploys ONNX models.